Andndre/chess/README.md

-# Chess
+# Chess-Deno

-The [features](https://github.com/Andndre/chess/projects/1) I have implemented:
+A minimal Chess Engine fully written in typescript.

+This library includes:
+- Move validation
+- FEN support
+- String representation of piece types
+- The board is a single-dimensional array.